corda/corda-runtime-os/wiki/Network-Plugin.md

 # Corda Network Plugin

 The Corda Network Plugin is a powerful tool that extends the functionality of the Corda CLI plugin host for managing membership operations and setting up application networks.
-It provides a set of commands to interact with the Corda network, onboard new members, manage group policies, and perform various network-related operations.
+It provides a set of commands to interact with an application network, onboard new members, manage group policies, and perform various network-related operations.

 ## Before you start